bfren/docker-nginx/README.md

 A simple Nginx base image - no SSL support etc, designed to be used behind a proxy server.

-Files are served from /www/public (which can be overridden using NGINX_PUBLIC_OVERRIDE).
+Files are served from /www/public (which can be overridden using BF_NGINX_PUBLIC_OVERRIDE).

 ## Contents